 Whitewashing can be "propaganda lite" in some ways.
 Even the NYPD was apparently caught doing it for the Wikipedia article on the death of Eric Garner.

-But in a world of activist editors who use Wikipedia as a blunt instrument to pillory individuals and companies, they don't agree with, whitewashing, to some extent, might be necessary.
-To those that feel Wikipedia has a left-leaning bias, it's a necessary tool to balance the online narrative.
+But in a world of activist editors who use Wikipedia as a blunt instrument to pillory individuals and companies they don’t agree with, whitewashing, to some extent, might be necessary.
+To those who feel Wikipedia has a left-leaning bias, it’s a necessary tool to balance the online narrative.

 How propaganda and misinformation is spread on Wikipedia